tosin2013/openshift-virt-tekton-ref/README.md

 ## Contributing

-Contributions to the `openshift-virt-tekton-ref` repository are welcome.
+Contributions to the `Openshift virt Tekton Reference Demo` repository are welcome.
 Whether it's submitting an issue, a pull request, or suggesting new features, your input is valuable in making this resource more useful for everyone managing OpenShift virtualization with Tekton.